shishaktkumar/jdoodle_challenge/README.md

 1. Terraform code - share the GitHub link

-2. Demo Video - record a demo video and share the link (Loom or YouTube preferred)
+2. Demo Video - record a demo video and share the link (YouTube preferred)  https://youtu.be/nflmvTMBcT8